cethien/widgets/apps/tuna-now-playing/README.md

 ## Customizing

-you can customize using the css-field in OBS Browser Source like this#️⃣
+you can customize using the css-field in OBS Browser Source like this

 ```css
 body {